The plates that define Aarhus. what they are, where they came from, and where to eat the canonical version.

-The open-face sandwich on dense dark rye bread is the defining meal of Aarhus and of Denmark.
-The rye bread carries toppings of pickled herring, roast beef, leverpostej, fried fish, egg with chives or seasonal vegetables, each assembled with specific condiments that are not interchangeable.
+The open-face sandwich on dense dark rye is the defining meal of Aarhus.
+The rye carries pickled herring, roast beef, leverpostej, fried fish, or egg with chives, each with specific condiments that do not swap.

 Where: Restaurant Klokken, Vesterlauget, Restaurant Kohalen